heybaton/baton-be-candidate/README.md

 ## Instructions
 This project is a bare bones node project that utilizes Typescript as it's main language and Mocha for testing.
 Your tasks are as follows:
- - Integrate any API of your choice in this repository and re-expose it as an HTTP Endpoint(s).
+ - Integrate any third-party web API of your choice in this repository and re-expose it as an HTTP Endpoint(s).
 It doesn't matter how big the API is.
     - Create a documentation of your API wrapper using markdown
     - Test coverage should be at least 70%
  - Design a simple API which to manage books in a library.